-It can be intimidating to start a new job and feel forced to make the networking rounds, or entering into a series of pre-scheduled 20-minute 1:1s that feel rushed and impersonal.
+It can be intimidating to start a new job and feel forced to make the networking rounds, or entering into a series of pre-scheduled 20 minute one-on-ones that feel rushed and impersonal.

 As if the first week isn’t stressful enough.

-At Lyra Health, they’ve instituted a simple but effective culture program for smoothing along the onboarding process.
+Lyra Health has instituted a simple but effective culture program for smoothing out the onboarding process.
 New employees are given a gift card to a local coffee shop, loaded with enough funds for a few rounds.

-New employees are encouraged to invite cross-functional team mates out for coffee on the card – it helps make time for out of office interaction and non-distracted conversation, and doesn’t put the financial stress on the employees.
-They’ll have the ability to meet 4-5 new faces before the card runs out.
+New employees are encouraged to invite cross-functional team mates out for coffee on the card — it helps make time for out of office interaction and non-distracted conversation, and doesn’t put the financial stress on the employees.
+They’ll have the ability to meet four to five new faces before the card runs out.

 “We like to celebrate the personality of our team and the person who may be planning the event — the events really help to humanize the people you’re working with.”

 Kingdom of Dumpling for family-style dim sum was a recent favorite (and a must-try for anyone’s next San Francisco visit).

 “We really care about our employees, their happiness and well-being is really important,” Ou explained.
 Another great idea from Teresa: this past holiday party the team handed out custom coffee mugs personalized for all employees with their employee number.
 Not only did this streamline break room clean-up, it helped to create a special bond across the early-stage team and still serves as a badge of honor.